Ppatel122/Calculator/README.md

 # Calculator
-Calculator App in python using the tkinter module
+Calculator app in python using the tkinter module.

-Inspired by tutorialspoint
+Inspired by tutorialspoint:
 https://www.tutorialspoint.com/simple-gui-calculator-using-tkinter-in-python